 Hello everyone!
-I'm Norm Olsen and I'm the Libertarian Congressional
+I'm Norm Olsen, Libertarian candidate for

-a politician.
+I'm not a politician.
 Therefore, I do not make promises which I

 cannot keep.
-I supply the information below so that you know who I am
+I supply the information below so that you know who

-If you are unfamiliar with what a Libertarian
+If you are unfamiliar with the Libertarian Party, please check

-Unlike the major parties, it's a concise and direct document,
+Unlike the major party platforms, it's a concise and direct

 Who Is Norm Olsen?

-I grew up in Brooklyn, New York.
-After earning a Bachelor of
+I grew up in Brooklyn, NY, earned Bachelor of Science degree

-45 year career in software development.
+year career as a software developer.
 In 1972, after five years

-of traveling worldwide professionally as a product support engineer, I
+of traveling worldwide professionally as a product support

-what I did for 45 years.
-This is in between skiing, golfing, hiking,
+is in between skiing, golfing, hiking, camping, visiting two

 I have always been a libertarian.
 That is, I hold that the

-"Be all that we can be", provided that we do not infringe upon
+to "Be all that we can be" provided that we do not infringe upon

 the right or ability of others to do likewise.
 I joined the

-Libertarian Party in 1993 upon realizing that the two party system was broken.
+Libertarian Party in 1993 upon realizing that the two party

 I was fortunate to be born an American in a stable family with